 The ACL packets can be classified into two categories.
-(1) DH packets stand for Data-High rate packets and do not incorporate FEC code, and (2) DM packets stand for Data-Medium rate packets and are protected with 2/3 FEC code to resist interference.
+(1) DH packets stand for Data-High rate packets and did not incorporate FEC code, and (2) DM packets stand for Data-Medium rate packets and are protected with 2/3 FEC code to resist interference.
 That is, unlike DM packets, DH packets are not protected by the FEC code.
-The only error recovery used by DH packets is error detection through a 16-bit CRC combined with the Automatic Repeat Request (ARQ) scheme.
-The packet types of ACL packets are summarized in Table 1 [4].
-The user payload represents the packet payload excluding FEC, CRC, and payload header.
+The only error recovery used by DH packets is error detection through a 16-bit CRC combined with the ARQ (Automatic Repeat Request) scheme.
+The packet types of ACL packets are described as follows [2]: